bem/bem-sdk/README.md

 Custom naming convention
 ------------------------

-Use `bemNaming` function to create instance to manage naming of your own naming convention.
+Use the [bemNaming](#bemnaming-elem-mod-wordpattern-) function to create an instance where you can manage your own naming convention.

 Example: